emd/mitpci/README.md

 ```

+The digitized signal can then be accessed via `sig.x`
+(raw signal, in bits), while the timebase can be generated via `sig.t()`.
+The signal can be converted to volts via `sig.x * sig.volts_per_bit`.
-Note that the `Signal` class allows retrieval of both
+Note that the `mitpci.signal.Signal` class allows retrieval of both
 PCI and heterodyne interferometer measurements.

-However, a specialized `Demodulated` class also exists
+However, a specialized `mitpci.interferometer.Demodulated` class
-for retrieval of the heterodyne interferometer's
+also exists for retrieval of the heterodyne interferometer's
 in-phase (I) and quadrature (Q) signals, e.g.

 ```python